DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 log(function(){ console.log('Hi')}) // create function as  object on fly && it is considered as function expression
 ```
-Functions can pass as parameter in which you can pass function as paremeter use them like you do varaiables to other functions as well *introduces an entirely new class of programming called **Functional Programming***
+Functions can pass as parameter in which you can pass function as parameter use them like you do variables to other functions as well *introduces an entirely new class of programming called **Functional Programming***

 ---
 ## 📘 Pass By Value Vs By Reference